-- Minnesota undergraduates received \$2.7 billion in grant and federal loan financial aid in 2014. - 52 percent of undergraduates borrowed \$1.2 billion in federal loans.
+- Minnesota undergraduates received \$3.06 billion in financial aid in 2015; \$1.5 billion in grants and \$1.4 billion in student loans. - The federal government was the largest source of aid; 75 percent were in loans.

 Minnesota undergraduates received a variety of financial aid including grants, scholarships, and student loans to help pay for their postsecondary education.
 Undergraduates must complete the federal Free Application for Federal Student Aid (FAFSA) to receive federal, state and often institutional financial aid.